realworldocaml/book/en/variables-and-functions.md

 ### Anonymous Functions ###

-We'll start by looking at the most basic style of function declaration in OCaml: the _anonymous_ function.
+We'll start by looking at the most basic style of function declaration in OCaml: the _anonymous function_.
 An anonymous function is a function value that is declared without being named.
 They can be declared using the `fun` keyword, as shown here.